 Q. How does digital health benefit patients?

-Digital health benefits patients by providing access to health information, empowering them to make informed decisions, and fostering collaboration with healthcare providers.
+Digital health benefits patients by offering easy access to health information and insights.
+It empowers them to make informed decisions about their well-being, enhances self-management, and fosters better collaboration with healthcare providers for personalized care.

 Q. Can patients make informed decisions about their healthcare?